3EN-Cloud/autocomplete-netsuite/README.md

 * Support for all nlapi* functions.
 * Support for all nlobj* member functions.

+**SuiteScript v2.0 supported:**

+* Support for all member functions.
+* Global objects not supported yet.

 **NetSuite File Header comment snippet:**

 Type suiteletcomment and hit tab to insert a template for file header, you can then use tab to cycle through the template options: